segmentio/segment-docs/src/connections/destinations/catalog/actions-listrak/index.md

 6. On the **Setup** tab, name your destination.
 For example, `Listrak`.
 7. Enter your Listrak API client ID and client secret.
 8. Click **Save Changes**.
-9. Follow the steps in the Destinations Actions documentation on [Customize mappings](/docs/connections/destinations/actions/#customize-mappings) or follow the steps below to Sync an Engage Audience.
+9. Follow the steps in the Destinations Actions documentation to [customize mappings](/docs/connections/destinations/actions/#customize-mappings) or follow the steps below to Sync an Engage Audience.
 10. Enable the destination and configured mappings.

 ### Sync an Engage Audience